banner image

 While there is no medication specifically to treat ASD itself, certain medications can help manage comorbidities such as anxiety, depression, ADHD, OCD, aggression, sleep disturbances and emotional dysregulation.

-Early diagnosis and intervention using a multidiciplinary approach combining medication and behavioral therapies can significantly improve patient outcomes.
+Early diagnosis and intervention using a multidisciplinary approach combining medication and behavioral therapies can significantly improve patient outcomes.

 Schedule an appointment if you are concerned your child may have an Autism Spectrum Disorder or if they are already diagnosed, to discuss treatment options.